-The course uses the framework of CASEL (Collaborative for Academic, Social and Emotional Learning) which "enhances students' capacity to integrate skills, attitudes, and behaviors to deal effectively and ethically with daily tasks and challenges.
+Practical Skills for LifeGr 9-121 year1 creditThe course uses the framework of CASEL (Collaborative for Academic, Social and Emotional Learning) which "enhances students' capacity to integrate skills, attitudes, and behaviors to deal effectively and ethically with daily tasks and challenges.
 Students in this course will learn to integrate social-emotional learning into academic content and learning structures.